formio/uag/README.md

 | CORS | The cors domain, or the JSON configuration to configure the "cors" node.js module cross domain resource sharing. | *.* |

 ### Running on Public Domain
-In order to run the UAG on a public domain, it is very important to provide the proper configurations so that any AI Agent can properly authenticate.
+In order to run the UAG on a public domain, it is very important to provide the proper configurations so that any AI agent can properly authenticate.
 There are 3 different "domain" environment variables that matter, and it is important to understand how to configure them depending on your use case:

 #### PROJECT
 The ```PROJECT``` environment variable is used to establish a connetion from the UAG server to the project endpoint (for Enterprise) or OSS base url.
 This does NOT need to be a public DNS entry, but rather a URL that connects the UAG container to the Server container.
 The following examples illustrate how this would be configured.